-An Installation and System Administrator's Guide is included in your software package.
+An Installation and System Administrator's Guide is available on the Sage 100 documents page.
 This guide provides the information necessary for installing the software, detailed system requirements, and troubleshooting tips on the configuration of the various operating systems and environments in which the software is supported.
 It is designed to function as a self-teaching guide.